Three browser tabs, two half-finished documents, and one good idea you are about to forget

 How does micro-task chunking defeat ADHD task paralysis?

-Task paralysis happens when a project feels too large, too ambiguous, or too boring to begin.
+Task paralysis is the inability to start a task you already know how to do.
+In Barkley’s executive function model this is the knowing-doing gap: the problem sits in translating intention into action, not in the skill itself [2].
+It happens when a project feels too large, too ambiguous, or too boring to begin.
 The ADHD brain looks at “write quarterly report” and sees a formless mountain of effort with no clear entry point.
 So it freezes.
 Not from inability to do the work, but from an executive function bottleneck that cannot break the project into manageable first steps without external help.

 Micro-task chunking solves this by pre-breaking every project into steps that take 5-15 minutes each.
 At that scale, nothing feels threatening.
 “Write quarterly report” becomes “open the template,” then “paste last quarter’s numbers into the table,” then “write two sentences summarizing revenue trends.”
 Each piece is small enough to start without resistance.